lichtblick-suite/asam-osi-converter/README.md

 ## Coding guidelines

 The code should follow the coding guidelines of Lichtblick.
-This includes the usage of typescript, prettier, eslint and the foxglove studio sdk.
+This includes the usage of typescript, prettier, eslint and the lichtblick-suite sdk.

-## TODO Code

- - [x] Debazelise / extend package.json
- - [x] Enable yarn build & yarn package
- - [x] Remove BMW specific transforms
- - [x] Remove unused converters (current code contains multiple converters)
- - [x] Move util functions from the common  directory to extension src
- - [x] Implement newest commits e.g. traffic sign visualisation
- - [x] Add missing license files
- - [x] Apply foxglove's basic prettier/typing/linting rules to existing code base
- - [x] Adjust tests
- - [ ] Replace example data with data which is allowed to go public

-## TODO CI/CD

- - [ ] Run tests/linting
- - [ ] Run build of .foxe file

-## Roadmap

-- Implement traffic lights visualisation

 ## Develop